apollographql/router/.changesets/feat_lleadbet_ignore_other_auth_prefixes.md

 ### Ability to ignore other auth prefixes in the JWT plugin

-You can now ignore whether to ignore other header prefixes with the JWT plugin.
-As many applications will use the format of `Authorization: <scheme> <token>`, this will enable the use other schemes within the `Authorization` header.
+You can now choose whether to ignore other header prefixes with the JWT plugin.
+Many applications will use the format of `Authorization: <scheme> <token>` and this will enable the use of other schemes within the `Authorization` header.

 If the header prefix is an empty string, this option will be ignored.